goschtl/zope/zope2book/trunk/source/ZopeServices.rst

 ----------------------

-Zope comes with an object that is used to send outbound e-mail, usually in conjunction with the DTML 'sendmail' tag, described more in the chapter entitled `Variables and Advanced DTML <AdvDTML.html>`_.
+Zope comes with an object that is used to send outbound e-mail, usually in conjunction with a Script (Python).

-Mailhosts can be used from either Python or DTML to send an email message over the Internet.
+Mailhosts can be used Python to send an email message over the Internet.
 They are useful as 'gateways' out to the world.
 Each mailhost object is associated with one mail server, for example, you can associate a mailhost object with